rachealakinboyo/Crime-Pattern-Detection-Using-DBSCAN-Clustering/README.md

 ## Project Overview

-In this project, we explore crime data to identify spatial patterns and hotspots of crime using machine learning models.
+In this project, we explore crime data to identify spatial patterns and hotspots of crime using a machine learning model.
 DBSCAN clustering is used to group similar crime locations based on their latitude and longitude.
 The analysis also includes exploratory data analysis (EDA) to visualize crime types, outcomes, and crime locations.

 ## Data Source